ToastmastersLee/Docs/NMP/UserManual/Q-NEX Networked Digital Podium NMP211 User Manual.md

 ## 6.1 Network Environment Requirement

-To ensure optimal integration, school network needs to meet specific requirements tailored for the NMP.
+To ensure optimal integration, the school network needs to meet specific requirements tailored for the NMP.

 1. The school should allow NMP to access the Internet.